Aarib260/Aarib260-Phishing-ML-Research/literature_review.md

 - False-positive rate
 - Computational efficiency

+The study will compare:

+1. Performance on an internal test set.
+2. Performance on an independent dataset.
+3. Differences in feature importance.
+4. Changes in performance between datasets.

-If the features in the datasets are not directly comparable, a common set of lexical and structural features will be recalculated directly from the raw URLs.
+If the features cannot be directly compared, a common set of lexical and structural features will be recalculated from the raw URLs where possible.

 ---

-## 11. Expected Contribution
+## 10. Expected Contribution

+The purpose of this research is not simply to build a phishing classifier with the highest possible accuracy.

-Rather than focusing only on achieving the highest possible accuracy, this research investigates whether apparently strong phishing-detection models **generalize beyond the dataset on which they were developed**.
+Instead, the study aims to investigate whether apparently strong machine-learning models **generalize beyond the dataset on which they were developed**.

-The project aims to demonstrate the importance of:

-- Independent evaluation
+The research will therefore focus on:

-- Feature selection
+- Cross-dataset generalization
 - Dataset bias
+- Feature importance
 - Model robustness
-- Feature interpretability
+- Independent evaluation

-in machine-learning-based phishing URL detection.
+This approach may provide a more realistic assessment of phishing URL detection than relying solely on random train/test splits within a single dataset.

 ---

-## Research Status
+## 11. Conclusion

-**Current Stage:** Literature Review

-**Next Stage:** Dataset Investigation

-### Datasets Under Consideration

-- PhiUSIIL
-- LegitPhish

-### Models Under Consideration

-- Logistic Regression
-- Decision Tree
-- Random Forest

-### Research Focus

-**Cross-dataset generalizability and feature importance**
+Previous research demonstrates that machine learning can be effective for phishing URL detection.
+However, reported performance must be interpreted carefully because dataset composition, feature selection, and evaluation methodology can substantially influence results.

+The central focus of this research is therefore **generalization**: determining whether models that perform well on one dataset can maintain their performance when tested on independently collected data.

+The next stage of the project will involve detailed investigation of the selected datasets, including their features, labels, class distributions, missing values, duplicates, and feature compatibility.